-The Financial Aid Office offers limited grants and loans to help student who have dependent children and related child care expenses.
-Applicants who are married, or with dependent children age 18 and under, should submit an Alternative Budget Request Form. the Child Care Funding Request Form is used to verify child care expenses.
+The Financial Aid Office offers loans to help student who have dependent children and related child care expenses.
+Applicants who are married, or with dependent children age 18 and under, should submit an Alternative Budget Request Form.
 Forms are online at http://financialaid.ucdavis.edu/undergraduate/forms/ugforms3.html.
-Students in the School of Law or School of Medicine should ocntact their respective financial aid offices.
+Professional Students should contact their respective financial aid offices.

 Professional School Financial Aid